What does “ombuds” mean?

 The ombudsperson makes recommendations to persons in authority, produces an annual report and can bring matters to the attention of the university community.
-She does not have the authority to make or replace policy, and does not have decision-making power for UVic, the UVSS or the GSS.
+They do not have the authority to make or replace policy, and do not have decision-making power for UVic, the UVSS or the GSS.

 Who does the ombudsperson report to?